uknmr/gas-webpagetest/README.md

   - This repository is managed by Yarn
 - Google Account
   - Need to login with [clasp](https://github.com/google/clasp).
-  - `gas-webpagtest` is a Google Apps Script.
+  - `gas-webpagetest` is a Google Apps Script.
 - Google Spreadsheet
-  - `gas-webpagtest` record the result of WebPagetest to Google Spreadsheet
+  - `gas-webpagetest` record the result of WebPagetest to Google Spreadsheet
   - 1 sheet = 1 site
 - WebPagetest API Key
   - [WebPagetest - Get API Key](https://www.webpagetest.org/getkey.php)
-  - `gas-webpagtest` call WebPagetest API and record it.
+  - `gas-webpagetest` call WebPagetest API and record it.

 ### Optional